-The point of the Time To Change campaign is to try to get people to consider their attitude and they language they use when discussing mental health issues.
-I’ve struggled with depression in the past and think it’s really important that the stigma that surrounds this illness is tackled.
+The point of the Time To Change campaign is to try to get people to consider their attitude and the language they use when discussing mental health issues.
+I’ve struggled with depression in the past.
+In my opinion, it’s really important that the stigma that surrounds this illness is tackled.

 On Saturday evening, Stuart and I went to watch our niece swim in a regional swimming gala that was taking place in Southampton.
-I’ve never been to a gala before and found the heat of the swimming pol combined with the noise to be quite an intense experience.
-Most of the competitors were aged 10-15 year old and I have to say that they were completely awesome.
-My brilliant niece came second in the 10-11 year olds 100m breaststroke.
+I’ve never been to a gala before and found the heat of the swimming pool combined with the noise to be quite an intense experience.
+Most of the competitors were aged 10-15 years old and I have to say that they were completely awesome.
+My brilliant niece came second in the 10-11-year-olds 100m breaststroke.
 I can’t remember her time, but it was much faster than anything I could ever imagine doing!

-The second section of the course was a bit more lumpy and there was a strong headwind for much of it, which made it more challenging than I’d hoped.
-As we cycled past Sandy Balls, I spied someone wearing a Thunder Run t-shirt and wondered whether I knew them, but I was busy concentrating on the road and didn’t look back.
-When we got to Blissford, the cyclists immediately ahead of me turned to go up Blissford Hill (which has a 25% gradient), but Stu had been adamant that it was not part of the route, so I stopped to check.
+The second section of the course was a bit more lumpy.
+There was a strong headwind for much of it, which made it more challenging than I’d hoped.
+As we cycled past Sandy Balls, I spied someone wearing a Thunder Run t-shirt.
+I wondered whether I knew them, but I was busy concentrating on the road and didn’t look back.
+When we got to Blissford, the cyclists immediately ahead of me turned to go up Blissford Hill (which has a 25% gradient).
+Stu had been adamant that it was not part of the route, so I stopped to check.
 As I looked back, I saw the lady with the Thunder Run t-shirt again… it was my friend Jenny out on a ride.